mharen/mharen.github.io/blog/2004/2004-02-mice-are-clever-littlemice.md

 Moving along...

+Hindsight is 20-20.

-Hindsight is 20-20.<br />In my previous post I might have jumped the gun with declaring victory over the mice.
+In my previous post I might have jumped the gun with declaring victory over the mice.
 I have found a couple dead mice throughout the house but only yesterday Shelley was greeted by a furry fiend while searching for something in the pantry.
 I think i have these little guys figured out now, though.
 At first i thought they were simply looking for food when they got into our poptarts and oatmeal.
 But now that they are hitting our canned goods, cereal, potatoes, and fruit snacks, I realize that these rodents are trying to starve us out!
 They must be hoarding this food somewhere-- they eat, by my estimates, 300lbs of food each day.

 I hope the mice get a chance to see this because i want them to know this, and know it well: we won't give up the fight!
 Speedy Gonzales, Mighty Mouse, Fival, and Stuart cannot save you now.